 B. Dual use

 In the hands of someone with ill intent, any design can be used nefariously.
-A hammer, meant to bang in nails, can be turned into a murder weapon when swung at a person.
-Nuclear technology can be harnessed to create energy, but also to create a bomb.
 Has the team considered how their design might be harnessed for ill intent?
 Has the team considered how its design could be negatively exploited, and how to mitigate that risk?

 Banner image: Luke Jerram, the Glass Microbe